 5. After 15 minutes flatten the ball of dough and roll into a flat rectangular shape roughly 5 inches in length.
 Now fold the dough into a 1/3 then fold the other 1/3 over the top and pinch lightly to seal. (the dough at this stage is quite elastic).

 6. Now turn the dough so that the length faces upwards then again fold the dough 1/3 of the way and pinch together.
 Roll the dough to create a cylinder (almost like a pan au chocolate) then seal by pinching at the seal.

 8. After 30 minutes the dough should have doubled in size again.
 Brush the dough lightly with egg wash and sprinkle over some sesame seeds.
 Place the loaf into a preheated oven set at 170°c and bake for 25 minutes.

 I definitely recommend toasting this bread with a touch of butter!
-Instead of making a loaf you could also make milk bread buns by cutting the dough into smaller balls and bake individually.
-For additional milk bread recipes you could check out my matcha milk bread recipe that also follows a similar technique to this recipe.
+Instead of making a loaf, you could also make milk bread buns by cutting the dough into smaller balls and baking individually.
+For additional milk bread recipes, you could check out my matcha milk bread recipe which also follows a similar technique to this recipe.
 Have fun!